About us

 - Depending on the activity, other dress code rules may apply.

-MAKE Roanoke is pleased to offer another session in our series of FREE short classes we're calling Maker Minis!
-This one is a How to Source Wood class.
+MAKE Roanoke, 128 Albemarle Ave SE, Roanoke, VA, USMAKE Roanoke is pleased to announce another class in our series of FREE short classes we're calling Maker Minis!
+This one is an Intro to Metrology class.

-This class, taught by Matt Brown, will teach you the pros and cons of different ways to source lumber around Roanoke, VA.
+This class, taught by Chris Santacroce, will teach you the fundamentals of precise measurements.
 This class is recommended for people ages 12 and up.
 Attendees under 18 must be accompanied by an adult.

 Please note that MAKE Roanoke is an active workshop: